udveg/hello-world/andrewpaper.md

 ### 3.Applying Big Data and Reinforcement Learning together
 <br>

 <p>Now as we have a comprehensive idea about how Big data plays a crucial role in Cybersecurity lets look at the advantages of RL over other models in Cybersecurity.
 Typically a supervised machine learning model applies a generic learning method, where the parameters are tuned to get an optimal result, this whole learning process revolves around labeled dataset, whereas RL works based on two components: an agent and environment.
 The agent observes the state of environment, as the environment encounters a situation the agent performs an action based on which a new state and a reward is generated, the purpose is to optimize maximum number of rewards.
 In RL there is no stored dataset of features with their associated labels, instead the framework learns through an intermediate function, and learning is not based on instantaneous information about best actions (feature samples and labels in a training dataset) but on a series of indications (rewards) on the value of intermediate actions with the ultimate goal of maximizing the total sum of rewards.
-The working of RL basically depends on the data every time data is used the model learns better, Moreover this whole process can be implemented in real time which makes RL an optimistic model for Cybersecurity.  </p>
+The working of RL basically depends on the data every time data is used the model learns better, Moreover this whole process can be implemented in real time which makes RL an optimistic model for Cybersecurity.
+We will discuss some of the points why RL is considered over other models :-  </p>

+* The neural network used for implementing classifier are simple and fast making them suitable for emerging network with high demands such as IOT.
+* The reinforcement learning architecture is suitable for distrubuted high performance computing environments for example tenserflow, google cloud, MATLAB etc.
+* The model allows simple parameter update in case of new data which allows real time learning.
+* The reward function which drives  detection can be extremely flexible and doesn’t need to be differentiable.

 <br>

 #### 3.1  Intrusion Detection System

 <p>Intrusion detection systems (IDS) is basically a technique where the netwok node and network is constantly tracked to flag any intrusions.
 IDS basically uses anomaly-based technique or signature-based technique.
 As I mentioned earlier Big data plays a huge role in signature-based technique."A user typically creates between 3 - 35 Megabytes of data in eight hours and it can take several hours to evaluate a single hour's worth of data," according to a research conducted by Frank for Intrusion Detection in 1994.
 Filtering, clustering, and feature selection on the data are also vital if real-time detection is sought, according to the researchers, which can boost detection accuracy.
 Big Data difficulties in intrusion detection existed long before the phrase "Big Data" was coined, as this case shows.
 Big Data approaches can help Intrusion Detection overcome the obstacles and costs that Big Data brings.  </p>

 <br>